TSRS-Megabyte/megabyte-website/src/content/sessions/databases-sql.md

 priority: 10000
 ---

-Moving on from the theme of AI, society members were given exposure to databases and SQL, through interactive tutorials and .
+Moving on from the theme of AI, society members were given exposure to databases and SQL, through an interactive tutorial and challenge exercise.

 The session started with a discussion of recent news in the world of technology, from the launch of Threaads to news of a proposed plan for watermarking of AI-generated content.